Skip to main content

 Upload a file

 Click Upload document and select the file from your computer.
-Supported formats include PDF, Word documents, and common image formats.
+Supported formats include PDF, Word, Excel, CSV, TXT, and common image formats.

 Uploaded documents are visible to all team members with access to the invoice.